cse110-fa22-group9/Team9Repository/admin/team.md

 - Founded: 2022
 - History: 2022 - present
 - Based in [UCSD](https://ucsd.edu/)
-- Our team value: On time!
-Be respected!
-Be actively!
-Get A!
+- Our team values: Be on time!
+Be respectful!
+Be active!
+Get an A!
 - Our team member:
   - Team lead: [Aedan Bailey](#aedan-bailey)
   - Team lead: [Pranav Puttaparthi](#pranav-puttaparthi)